NickyMeuleman/nicky-blog/content/serverless-graphql/index.md

 };
 ```

-You could pick an other Pokemon here, but you'd be wrong 🤷‍♂
+You could pick another Pokemon here, but you'd be wrong 🤷‍♂

 To see it in action, run `netlify dev`